-Another crucial objective of World Blood Donor Day 2019 is to raise awareness in countries that either do not have a national blood donation policy, or do not have any specific legislation pertaining to the screening of donated blood (Figure 1).5 By advocating for such legislation, governments can establish or maintain adequate quality-assurance infrastructure that will permit a reliable supply of clean blood and blood components.
-Lower-income countries stand to make the greatest gains by introducing such legislation, as donation rates are often lower compared with those of middle- or high‑income countries (Figure 2).5
+Another crucial objective of World Blood Donor Day 2019 is to raise awareness in countries that either do not have a national blood donation policy or any specific legislation pertaining to the screening of donated blood (Figure 1).5 By advocating for such legislation, governments can establish or maintain adequate quality-assurance infrastructure that will permit a reliable supply of clean blood and blood components.
+Low-income countries stand to make the greatest gains by introducing such legislation as donation rates are often lower compared with those of middle- or high‑income countries (Figure 2).5

 Figure 1.
-The percentage of countries with specific legislation covering the quality and safety of blood transfusions5
+Percentage of countries with specific legislation covering the quality and safety of blood transfusions5

 Figure 2.
 Blood donation rates in high-, middle- and low-income countries5

-What can I do to take part in World Blood Donor Day 2019?
+How can I take part in World Blood Donor Day 2019?

 1. World Health Organization (WHO).
 World Blood Donor Day 2019 – About.
 2019. https://www.who.int/campaigns/world-blood-donor-day/2019/about.
 Accessed 6 June 2019